nikgit7/k8s/workloads/README.md

 In Kubernetes, Deployments don't manage Pods directly.
 That's the job of the ReplicaSet object.
 When you create a Deployment in Kubernetes, a ReplicaSet is created automatically.
 The ReplicaSet ensures that the desired number of replicas (copies) are running at all times by creating or deleting Pods as needed.

-**PERSISTENT VOLUME AND PERSISTENT VOLUME CLAIM**

-PVs are volume plugins like Volumes, but have a lifecycle independent of any individual Pod that uses the PV.
-This API object captures the details of the implementation of the storage, be that NFS, iSCSI, or a cloud-provider-specific storage system.
-A PersistentVolumeClaim (PVC) is a request for storage by a user.

-**NETWORK POLICIES**

-Network policies are Kubernetes resources that control the traffic between pods and/or network endpoints.
-They uses labels to select pods and specify the traffic that is directed toward those pods using rules.
-Most CNI plugins support the implementation of network policies, however, if they don’t and we create a NetworkPolicy, then that resource will be ignored.